Ultrasonic Extraction and Preservation

 Enzymes, such as pectinases, cellulases and hemicellulases are widely used in juice processing in order to degrade cell walls and improve the the juice extractability.
 The disruption of the cell wall matrix also releases components, such as phenolic compounds into the juice.
 Ultrasound improves the extraction process and therefore can lead to an increase in the phenolic compound, alkaloids and juice yield, commonly left in the press cake.

-The beneficial effects of ultrasonic treatment on the liberation of phenolic compounds and anthocyanins from grape and berry matrix, in particular from bilberries (Vaccinium myrtillus) and black currants (Ribes nigrum) into juice, was investigated by VTT Biotechnology, Finland (MAXFUN EU-Project) using an ultrasonic processor UIP2000hd after thawing, mashing and enzyme incubation.
-The disruption of the cell walls by enzymatic treatment (Pectinex BE-3L for bilberries and Biopectinase CCM for black currents) was improved when combined with ultrasound enhances.
-"US treatment increase the concentration of phenolic compounds of bilberry juice by more than 15%. […] The influence of US (ultrasound) was more significant with black currants, which are more challenging berries in juice processing than bilberries due to their high content of pectin and different cell wall architecture. […] the concentration of phenolic compounds in the juice increased by 15-25% by using US (ultrasound) treatment after enzyme incubation."
-(Mokkila et al. 2004)
+The beneficial effects of ultrasonic treatment on the liberation of phenolic compounds and anthocyanins from grape and berry matrix, in particular from bilberries (Vaccinium myrtillus) and black currants (>Ribes nigrum) into juice, was investigated by VTT Biotechnology, Finland using an ultrasonic processor UIP2000hd after thawing, mashing and enzyme incubation.
+The disruption of the cell walls by enzymatic treatment (Pectinex BE-3L for bilberries and Biopectinase CCM for black currants) was improved when combined with ultrasound.
+“US treatment increase the concentration of phenolic compounds of bilberry juice by more than 15%. […] The influence of US (ultrasound) was more significant with black currants, which are more challenging berries in juice processing than bilberries due to their high content of pectin and different cell wall architecture. […] the concentration of phenolic compounds in the juice increased by 15-25% by using US (ultrasound) treatment after enzyme incubation.” (cf. Mokkila et al., 2004)

 Microbial and enzyme inactivation (preservation), e.g. in fruit juices and sauces is another application of ultrasound in the food processing.
 Today, preservation by elevation of temperature for short periods of time (Pasteurization) is still the most common processing method for microbial or enzyme inactivation that leads to longer shelf-life (preservation).
-Because of the exposure to high temperature, this thermal method has often disadvantages for many food products.
+Because of the exposure to high temperature, the conventional thermal pasteurization comes often disadvantages for food products.

 The production of new substances from heat-catalyzed reactions and the modification of macromolecules as well as the deformation of plant and animal structures may reduce in a loss of quality.
 Therefore, thermal treatment can cause undesirable alterations of sensory attributes, i.e. texture, flavor, color, smell, and nutritional qualities, i.e. vitamins and proteins.
 Ultrasound is an efficient non-thermal (minimal) processing alternative.

-Heat generated locally by the cavitation and the created radicals can lead to an inactivation of enzymes by sonication (El’piner 1964).
+In contrast to conventional heat treatments, ultrasonic preservation uses the energy and shear forces of acoustic cavitation in order to inactivate enzymes.
 At sufficiently low levels of sonication structural and metabolic changes can occur in cells without their destruction.
 The activity of Peroxidase, which is found in most raw and unblanched fruits and vegetables and can be particularly associated with the development of off-flavors and browning pigments can be reduced substantially by the use of ultrasound.
 Thermoresistant enzymes, such as lipase and protease that withstand ultra-high-temperature treatment and which can reduce the quality and shelf-life of heat-treated milk and other diary products can be inactivated more effectively by the simultaneous application of ultrasound, heat and pressure (MTS).

-Ultrasound has demonstrated its potential in the destruction of food-borne pathogens, like E.coli, Salmonellae, Ascaris, Giargia, Cryptosporidium cysts, and Poliovirus.
+Ultrasound has demonstrated its potential in the destruction of food-borne pathogens, like E.coli, Salmonellae, Ascaris, Giardia, Cryptosporidium cysts, and Poliovirus.

-Applicable to: preservation of jam, marmalade or toppings, e.g. for icecream, fruit juices and sauces, meat products, dairy
+Applicable to: preservation of jam, marmalade or toppings, fruit juices and sauces, meat products, dairy and ice cream.

 Ultrasonication is often more effective when combined with other anti-microbial methods, such as: